 Although both statutes were originally passed to protect historically disadvantaged groups from discrimination (particularly African Americans), both protect people of all races from discrimination.

 Title VII was passed as part of the Civil Rights Act of 1964.
-It prohibits discrimination in employment on the basis of protected characteristics such as race, color, and national origin.
+It prohibits discrimination in employment on the basis of certain protected characteristics, which are:

 Section 1981 was passed in 1866, during the Reconstruction Era after the Civil Was.
 It declared African Americans to be citizens of the United States, entitled to enjoy the rights previously reserved to white men.